logo English

 twitter facebook

-• To date it is the only international treaty that tackles this issue globally.
-It was ratified by 66 73 countries and is on the frontline in the UN's struggle against the death penalty.
+• It is the only international treaty that tackles this issue globally and is on the frontline in the UN's struggle against the death penalty.

 The Protocol’s impact